More than 2 million people fly in and out of American airports1. Every. Day.

 Hydration is so important it’s worth mentioning separately.

 For long haul flights, start your hydration the day before.
 To make it easier, buy your own bottle of water after security check.
+Be sure to recycle your bottles at your destination.

 Bring a beautiful facial mist to keep your face supple.
 Or apply a rejuvenating mask.